bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

   :align: center

-  **Figure 3: Masking schemes for coupling layers indicated by black and white: spatial checkboard (left) and channel wise (right).
+  **Figure 3: Masking schemes for coupling layers indicated by black and white: spatial checkerboard (left) and channel wise (right).
 Squeeze operation (right) indicated by numbers.
 [1]**

 Partitioning the variables is an important choice since you will want to make sure you have good "mixing" of dimensions.
 [1] proposes two schemes where :math:`d=\frac{D}{2}`.
 Figure 3 shows these two schemes with black and white squares.
-Spatial checkboarding masking simply uses an alternating pattern to partition the variables, while channel-wise masking partitions the channels.
+Spatial checkerboarding masking simply uses an alternating pattern to partition the variables, while channel-wise masking partitions the channels.

 Although it may seem tedious to code up Equation 8, one can simply implement the